Last updated on 2026-03-25

 The Mechanical Techniques - Industrial Maintenance (Millwright) program is tailored for individuals eager to embark on a fulfilling career in mechanical trades.
 This program equips students with a robust foundation in the millwright trade, focusing on essential skills such as machine fabrication, installation, and the repair and maintenance of industrial machinery.
 Graduates are well-prepared to either pursue an apprenticeship or further their education in the field.
-With hands-on experience provided by industry-trained instructors, students will gain practical skills in modern labs, ensuring they are ready to meet the demands of the workforce.
+With hands-on experience gained alongside industry-trained instructors, students will thrive in modern labs that mirror real-world workplaces.
+If you have a passion for keeping machinery operational, this program is an excellent choice.

 The Mechanical Techniques - Industrial Maintenance (Millwright) program spans a duration of 1 year, divided into 2 semesters.
-This comprehensive program structure is designed to provide students with the necessary skills and knowledge to excel in the mechanical trades.
-Key features of the program include:
+This structure is designed to provide students with a comprehensive understanding of the millwright trade through a combination of theoretical knowledge and practical skills.

 - Opportunities for further education or apprenticeship

-Students will engage in practical learning experiences that prepare them for real-world applications in the field.
-The program emphasizes essential skills such as drafting, blueprint reading, precision measuring, and troubleshooting systems, ensuring graduates are well-equipped for their future careers.
+Students will engage in various practical activities that prepare them for real-world challenges in the mechanical field.
+The program emphasizes essential skills such as drafting, blueprint reading, precision measuring, welding, and rigging, ensuring that graduates are well-equipped for their future careers.

 Featured Experiences